minshi123/gitlab/doc/development/packages.md

 [development documentation](uploads.md#direct-upload).

-In terms of code, this means a route will need to be added to the [GitLab Workhorse project](https://gitlab.com/gitlab-org/gitlab-workhorse) for each level of remote being added (instance, group, project).
+In terms of code, this means a route will need to be added to the [GitLab Workhorse project](https://gitlab.com/gitlab-org/gitlab-workhorse) for upload endpoint being added (instance, group, project).
 [This merge request](https://gitlab.com/gitlab-org/gitlab-workhorse/-/merge_requests/412/diffs) demonstrates adding an instance-level endpoint for Conan to workhorse.
 You can also see the Maven project level endpoint implemented in the same file.